-This course is an asynchronous 100% online, learning-centered course where each student is expected to be meaningfully involved in their own learning, and the learning of their classmates, by fostering the intellectual climate through deep reflection, scholarly discourse and the timely submission of course requirements that demonstrate the highest level of Eagle Excellence.
+This course is an asynchronous, 100% online, learning-centered course where each student is expected to be meaningfully involved in their own learning, and the learning of their classmates, by fostering the intellectual climate through deep reflection, scholarly discourse and the timely submission of course requirements that demonstrate the highest level of Eagle Excellence.
 Students are expected to complete all reading assignments, participate in discussion board forums, and complete all assignments by due dates outlined in the course outline.
 Carefully read this syllabus and our course schedule.
 The right to amend the syllabus is reserved.
 These documents will give you the information you need to know about the course.
 Contact the course instructor with any questions or concerns at any time.
 Most learning opportunities can be completed at your convenience, but some will be at a scheduled time for all students to participate simultaneously.
 Again, read the syllabus and course schedule carefully.

-The course is delivered through NCCU's Blackboard system and students are expected to complete and submit all assignments in Blackboard.
+The course is delivered through NCCU's Blackboard system and students are expected to complete and submit assignments in Blackboard.
+The exception is that the quizzes will be completed and submitted in MindTap and will be imported into Bb near the end of the semester.
 NOTE: assignments will not be accepted via email.
 Students are required to log into Blackboard weekly in order to document course attendance/participation and to fulfill various assignments during the semester (e.g., participate in discussions, submit assignments, obtain handouts, etc.).
-Blackboard is also the portal to MindTap, which is where your required e-text, quizzes, and learning materials/tools are.
+As previously mentioned, Blackboard is also the portal to MindTap, which is where your required e-text, quizzes, and learning materials/tools are.
 Blackboard is accessible through MyEOL.
 Your username and password for Blackboard and NCCU email are exactly the same.
 If you have questions about your Bb account, call the IT department at 919-530-7676.